-My Cosplay name is Michael Hamm.
-It was hard to come up with a name at first but then I thought, what if I combined my first name (Michael) and my last name (Hamm).
+My Cosplay name was hard to come up with a name at first but then I thought, what if I combined my first name (Michael) and my last name (Hamm).
 I can’t actually take credit for it though, it was my mother’s idea.

 How Long Have You Been Cosplaying?